 Several input parameters can influence the calculation of melt relocation.
 The most important of them seems to be the solidus temperature T{sol} for UO_2 (input parameter 'TCOMPm').
 The lower the input value for T{sol} , the earlier the start of relocation and the higher the amount of relocated mass at reactor shutdown.
 For the test FPT1, changes of 50 K in the solidus temperature may result in differences of about 20-25 % of the relocated fuel mass.
+Nevertheless, due to the minor differences in temperatures and the cliff-edge nature of melting of the nodes the estimated amount of melt is (though somewhat overestimated) in better agreement with the measured one compared to the previous version.
+This effect also explains the small differences in time step behaviour.

-The liquidus temperature (input 'TCOMPl') also influences the start of the relocation process, but in lesser extent.
+The liquidus temperature (input 'TCOMPl') also influences the start of the relocation process, but to a lesser extent.
 It affects mainly the ratio between crust and melt masses, and thus the formation and extension of the liquefied melt pool: the higher the liquidus temperature 'TCOMPl', the later the formation of the melt pool and the smaller the amount of melt mass.
 Additionally, higher liquidus temperatures lead to reduced melt oxidation, and to a shift of the mass accumulation toward lower bundle regions.